keyu-wang-2002/OWS/README.md

 ## Abstract

-The rapid advancements in Large Language Models (LLMs) have revolutionized various natural language processing tasks.
-However, the substantial size of LLMs presents significant challenges in training or fine-tuning.
-While parameter-efficient approaches such as low-rank adaptation (LoRA) have gained popularity, they often compromise performance compared to full-rank fine-tuning.
-In this paper, we propose Outlier-weighed Layerwise Sampled Low-Rank Projection (OwLore), a new memory-efficient fine-tuning approach, inspired by the layerwise outlier distribution of LLMs, which dynamically samples pre-trained layers to fine-tune instead of adding additional adaptors.
-We first interpret the outlier phenomenon through the lens of Heavy-Tailed Self-Regularization theory (HT-SR), discovering that layers with more outliers tend to be more heavy-tailed and consequently better trained.
-Inspired by this finding, OwLore strategically assigns higher sampling probabilities to layers with more outliers to better leverage the knowledge stored in pre-trained LLMs.
-To further mitigate the memory demands of fine-tuning, we integrate gradient low-rank projection into our approach, which facilitates each layer to be efficiently trained in a low-rank manner.
-By incorporating the efficient characteristics of low-rank and optimal layerwise sampling, OwLore significantly improves the memory-performance trade-off in LLM pruning.
-Our extensive experiments across various architectures, including LLaMa2, LLaMa3, and Mistral, demonstrate that OwLore consistently outperforms baseline approaches, including full fine-tuning.
-Specifically, it achieves up to a 1.1% average accuracy gain on the Commonsense Reasoning benchmark, a 3.0% improvement on MMLU, and a notable 10% boost on MT-Bench, while being more memory efficient.
-OwLore allows us to fine-tune LLaMa2-7B with only 21GB of memory.
+The rapid advancements in Large Language Models (LLMs) have revolutionized various natural-language-processing tasks.
+However, the substantial size of LLMs presents significant challenges for training or fine-tuning.
+While parameter-efficient approaches such as low-rank adaptation (LoRA) have gained popularity, they often compromise performance compared with full-rank fine-tuning.
+In this paper, we propose Outlier-weighed Layerwise Sampling (OWS), a new memory-efficient fine-tuning approach inspired by the layer-wise outlier distribution of LLMs.
+Unlike LoRA—which adds extra adapters to all layers—OWS strategically assigns higher sampling probabilities to layers with more outliers, selectively sampling only a few layers and fine-tuning their pre-trained weights.
+To further increase the number of fine-tuned layers without a proportional rise in memory cost, we incorporate gradient low-rank projection, boosting performance even more.
+Extensive experiments on architectures including LLaMA 2 and Mistral show that OWS consistently outperforms baseline approaches, even full fine-tuning.
+Specifically, OWS achieves up to a 1.1 % average accuracy gain on the Commonsense Reasoning benchmark, 3.0 % on MMLU, and a notable 10 % boost on MT-Bench, all while being more memory-efficient.
+OWS enables fine-tuning 7 B-parameter LLMs with only 21 GB of memory.

 ## Quick Start